 4. Fold foil into a square “boat” for the garlic, then fill with ~1/2 tsp water.
 Snip the tip off the clove of garlic and and set in the foil in the middle of the baking pan.

-6. Grease a pie pan, arrange the dough (1 crust), crimp the edges, and glaze with egg mixture.
+7. Grease a pie pan, roll out and arrange the dough (1 crust), crimp the edges, and brush with olive oil.

 8. Fill the pie crust with the vegetable and cheese mixture, then top with the rest of the goat cheese.
 Bake till the crust is golden, about 30-35 minutes.
 Let rest 10 minutes and serve warm.